Customer.io Destination

 Like people, objects and their relationships with people can also have traits—things you know about the object, like its name, industry, and so on.
 A relationship might have things you know about the relationship between the group and a person, like a person’s position in a company, whether they’re a primary contact for a company, and so on.

 Items in the traits object apply to the object itself—except for the relationshipAttributes key.
-Anything you put in the traits.relationshipAttributes object apply to the relationship between a person and the object.
+Anything you put in the traits.relationshipAttributes object applies to the relationship between a person and the object.

 {